sarakhan7/sarakhan7/README.md

 ## 🧁 A few things about me:
 - 🎓 Graduated college at 17 (AAS in Info Systems) | Now finishing my BS in CS at WGU
 - 🏆 I love going to Hackathons!
-I've attended 4 so far and won 1 with "Best Overall"
+I won JHHS hackathon with "Best Overall" & NU Wildhacks with "Grand prize #3" & "Appifex Awards"
 - 👩‍💻 I'm working towards becoming a Software Engineer
 - 🎨 I love, love, love art!
 I've been drawing & creating my whole life, which led me to discovering my love for creating things by coding :)